jcu-eresearch/matrix-helpers/docs/site-setup.md

 ### Process

 <div class="alert alert-warning">Note that we don't repeat the acquisition or
 release of locks through this setup process.
-Assuming you complete this process quickly, you'll only need locks on the Site asset one time.</div>
+You will need to acquire locks before each action and release locks afterwards.</div>

 1. Login to the Matrix Admin interface by loading
    <https://www.jcu.edu.au/web-framework/_login> and then visiting